 Kenneth N. Sable, M.D., M.B.A., F.A.C.E.P.

-Assistant Dean for Integration
+Assistant Dean of Clinical Integration

 Kenneth N. Sable, M.D., M.B.A., F.A.C.E.P., Assistant Dean for Integration for the Hackensack Meridian School of Medicine, is president of Jersey Shore University Medical Center and K. Hovnanian Children’s Hospital.
 Both hospitals are part of the Hackensack Meridian Health Network.
 Previously, Dr. Sable was Executive Vice President and Chief Operating Officer for Saint Peter’s Healthcare System in New Brunswick, and vice chairman for operations in the Department of Emergency Medicine at Maimonides Medical Center in Brooklyn, New York.